 Medicare Part D

-Medicare Part D is the
+Medicare Part D enrollment

 Part D coverage varies for different types of prescription drugs, which are grouped into tiers.
 In general, drugs in lower tiers have lower costs, and drugs in higher tiers have higher costs.

 - Tier 1: Preferred generic drugs – This is the lowest tier.
 Lower-cost, commonly used generic drugs are in this tier.

 - Tier 2: Generic drugs – High-cost, commonly used generic drugs are in this tier.

 - Tier 3: Preferred brand drugs – Brand-name drugs without a lower-cost generic therapeutic equivalent are in this tier.